Main Menu

 There are two possibilities of how TorBox handles VPN connections:

-1. The VPN connection is already established, and the interface tun0 is configured (manually or by using menu entry 18 in the countermeasure sub-menu).
+1. The VPN connection is already established, and the tun0 interface is configured (either manually or via menu entry 18 in the countermeasure submenu).

 2. The VPN connection is not established yet, but one or more *.ovpn – files are in the ~/openvpn directory so that TorBox can execute OpenVPN with that file.

-To completely disconnect from a VPN, please, use the countermeasure sub-menu entry 18.
-Using in the main menu entries 5-9 will only change the route of Tor’s network traffic to the Internet, but local network traffic from the command prompt will still be routed through the VPN.
+To completely disconnect from a VPN, please use the countermeasure sub-menu entry 18.
+Using main menu entries 5-9 will only change the route of Tor’s network traffic to the Internet; local network traffic from the command prompt will still be routed through the VPN.

 For more information about “VPN over Tor” and “Tor over VPN“, see the FAQ.